The Associated Press, banned from White House press pool, renews request to court for reinstatement

 The notion of banning a news agency for what it says — and for not using the words that a government demands — is extraordinarily unusual in a country whose Constitution guarantees free speech without official interference.
 By punishing AP for what it publishes, the administration has raised questions about what the White House feels it could punish from news outlets whose words or images it doesn’t like.

+The judge questioned whether it's a court's place to order the White House which reporters it could or couldn't exclude from a presidential event.
+“My instinct is that this has not changed how your client is exercising its free-speech rights,” McFadden told Tobin.

-A lawyer for the government, Brian Hudak, told U.S. District Court Judge Trevor N. McFadden that AP hadn’t shown irreparable harm.
+A lawyer for the government, Brian Hudak, said that the AP hadn't shown irreparable harm to its business.
 “There is no showing of exclusion,” he said, adding that AP can still access events in the East Room and document who arrives at the White House and leaves it.

-In actuality, AP has been able to access East Room events only occasionally, at the discretion of the White House.
+The AP says that it has had only sporadic access to East Room events.

+Hudak brought no White House officials in as witnesses on Thursday.
+The AP brought its chief White House photographer and reporter as witnesses to explain how their job has been affected.
+Tobin said that the AP has already lost a $150,000 advertising contract by a client concerned about the ban.

 In last month's hearing, McFadden refused the AP's request for an injunction to stop the White House from barring reporters and photographers from events in the Oval Office and Air Force One.
 He urged the Trump administration to reconsider its ban before Thursday's hearing.
 It hasn't.